Need Technical Assistance? metaphi2025@getvfairs.io

 META:PHI is a provincial initiative to support health care providers working with people who use substances through education, mentorship, advocacy, and clinical tools.
 Our annual conference is one of the highlights of our year, as it presents an opportunity for members of our community across the province and beyond to come together and learn from each other.
 The theme of this year’s conference is Substance use health is community health.

 This year’s conference sessions will be delivered virtually, with two days of interactive learning for clinicians, community workers, administrators, researchers, learners, community members, and advocates.
-To bring an in-person element to the virtual conference this year, we’re excited to announce that there will be social hubs held in Hamilton, London, Peterborough, and Toronto; if you'd like to attend a virtual hub, please visit the hub sign-up page after you've registered for the conference!
+To bring an in-person element to the virtual conference this year, we’re excited to announce that there will be social hubs held in Hamilton, London, Peterborough, and Toronto!

 Agenda